Ircama/osm-carto-tutorials/pages/15_docker-kosmtik.md

 [Docker](https://docs.docker.com/engine/docker-overview/) is a tool to package a Linux application and its dependencies in a [virtual container](https://en.wikipedia.org/wiki/Operating-system-level_virtualization) that can run on any Linux server.
 This helps enable flexibility and portability.
 The Docker configuration included in openstreetmap-carto automates the setup of the Kosmtik development environment and simplifies the OSM data import process.

-The subsequently described ster-by-step procedure allows installing and running a Docker image of Kosmtik with Ubuntu and with Windows.
+The subsequently described ster-by-step procedure allows installing and running a Docker image of Kosmtik with Ubuntu, with Windows and with Mac.

-For a standard Kosmtik installation without using Docker, check [Installing Kosmtik and OpenStreetMap-Carto on Ubuntu](../kosmtik-ubuntu-setup/).

 The Windows configuration exploiting Docker and Doker Toolbox is definitively a great tool to allow developing *openstreetmap-carto* with a 64 bit Windows PC and locally testing the style through Kosmtik on the same machine.
 With Docker Toolbox, Kosmtik is transparently run in a VirtualBox VM, with all data (e.g., openstreetmap-carto directory) physically residing on the PC and the PostGIS database (with imported OSM data) hosted within the VM.

 The next paragraph describes the [installation of Kosmtik with Ubuntu](#ubuntu-installation).
-The subsequent one details the steps to [install Kosmtik with Windows](#windows-installation).
+The subsequent ones details the steps to [install Kosmtik with Windows](#windows-installation) and [with Mac](#mac-installation).

 ## Ubuntu installation

+For a standard Kosmtik installation without using Docker, check [Installing Kosmtik and OpenStreetMap-Carto on Ubuntu](../kosmtik-ubuntu-setup/).

 Update the system: